jakobnissen/jakobnissen.github.io/posts/latency.md

 In fact, I would argue that building the habit of writing inferable code makes you a better programmer.

 If you have a larger codebase which is uninferable, you can use VSCode's profiler to profile a workload and detect all calls where dynamic dispatch happens.
-Alternatively, you can use JET.jl on your SnoopPrecompile workload to detect dynamic dispatch in your code and fix it.
+Alternatively, you can use JET.jl on your PrecompileTools workload to detect dynamic dispatch in your code and fix it.

 Strive to have near zero dynamic dispatch for your workload - usually, writing idiomatic Julia code will be enough to do that.
 For tasks that are inherently type unstable, like parsing JSON, you can add typeasserts to limit the scope of type instability.